Cemil Çiçek: Speaker of the Parliament

 Cemil Çiçek of the AKP became the new parliament speaker of Turkey in the third round of voting on 4 July 2011. Çiçek received 302 votes in the first round voting, while Nationalist Movement Party (MHP) parliamentarian Tunca Toskay received 50 votes.
 The AKP's second candidate, Zelkif Kazdal, received 23 votes and withdrew his nomination after the first round. Çiçek went on to win 322 votes and Tunca Toskay won 52 in the second round of voting. Çiçek was elected as the new speaker with 322 votes in the third round, in which Toskay received 50 votes.
 Three votes were declared invalid.
 In his speech after his election, Çiçek appealed to the opposition parties that were boycotting Parliament to take their oaths.
 "Parliament should be a place of work, not of conflict.
 We have many issues to solve.
 We can't afford to waste any time," Çiçek said.
+Within the scope of the IV General Assembly of the Parliamentary Assembly of Turkic Speaking Countries (TURKPA), he took over the TURKPA Chairmanship from the Speaker of the Parliament of the Kyrgyz Republic as the Speaker of the Turkish Grand National Assembly at the Assembly Council meeting on June 10, 2013.

+In June 2018, he did not apply for parliamentary candidacy for the general elections.